Flag of East Turkestan: Kashgaria (Yettishar)

 The breakaway state of Kashgaria (Yettishar) flew the flag of the Ottoman Empire from 1873 to 1877.
 A large Muslim revolt against Qing rule erupted in East Turkestan in 1862.
 The Kokandi military leader Yakub Beg conquered several oases in the region's west and proclaimed an emirate centered around Kashgar in 1864.
 Seyyid Yaqub Khan Töre, an official Kokandi envoy, made four trips to Istanbul from 1865 to 1875 to request Ottoman support for Yakub Beg.
 By the time of his last trip in April 1875, the Ottoman flag had already been flying over Kashgar for two years.
 In August 1875, the Ottoman sultan bestowed upon Yakub the title of emir and the Sancak-ı Şerif (the sultan's holy flag), and sent military advisors and weapons to assist Yakub Beg's army.
-An expeditionary army sent by the Qing reconquered the area after Yakub Beg's sudden passing in 1877.
+An expeditionary army sent by the Qing reconquered the area after Yakub Beg's sudden death in 1877.
 Töre petitioned the Ottoman sultan to persuade the Qing emperor to withdraw his forces from Kashgaria, citing Kashgar's raising of the Ottoman flag as evidence of Ottoman sovereignty over the area.
 Töre's request was ignored.